-TIME PROGRAM Location Speakers: Jade Penny & Vincent Paglioni computing power.
-Alternatively, design phases and long-term planning can engage more robust risk analysis methodologies.
-Tech Session 4C (SMC-082) TRACK: Design Assessment of Wave-Induced Loads on a Ship: A RANS- Based Method Speakers: Frederico Franciosa & Stefano Brizzolara Moderator: TBD Maritime accidents, though rare, can cause severe damage, underscoring the need for accurate wave-load prediction tools.
-This study uses a RANS-based approach to estimate ship motions and loads in regular waves, covering wavelengths from 0.31 Lpp to 1.86 Lpp.
-Response Amplitude Operators are computed and compared with experimental data from the TUB towing tank.
-A sensitivity analysis is conducted to assess the influence of grid resolution, domain size, and time-step selection on simulation reliability, supporting the method's effectiveness for seakeeping and wave-load prediction.
-PDF Center TECHNICAL SESSION 5 3:30 PM - 4:20 PM (50 Minutes) Tech Session 5A (SMC-021) TRACK: Design Case Study: Vessel Designs With Reduced Underwater Noise Speaker: Jesse Spence Moderator: Rick Ashcroft Regulatory bodies and class associations recommend risk analysis methodologies with minimal guidance.
+TIME PROGRAM Location Speakers: Jade Penny & Vincent Paglioni Moderator: TBD Regulatory bodies and class associations recommend risk analysis methodologies with minimal guidance.
 This assessment clarifies which recommended methodologies suit which circumstances and the shortfalls of each through literary review.
 Methodologies were checked for suitability based on stage in system lifecycle, feasibility of use, current industry applications, and breadth of review.
 Mapping methodologies to specific applications directs the end user on a focused path, which was tested against historical maritime casualties.
 The improved user interface promotes a proactive approach to risk analysis, which helps prevent major casualties from occurring, better protecting our seafarers.
-Because people are integral to any maritime system lifecycle, research found inclusion of human risk factors was critical for whole system risk assessment.
-The findings recommend further investigation of human risk analysis methodologies utilized in other industries.
+Because people are integral to any maritime system lifecycle, research found inclusion of human risk factors was critical for whole system risk analysis methodologies utilized in other industries.
 The environment where the risk analysis technique was executed throttled the allowable level of complexity.
 Several circumstances, such as shipboard ad-hoc assessments, require satisficing to fit within the situation's natural boundaries like time and available computing power.
 Alternatively, design phases and long-term planning can engage more robust risk analysis methodologies.
+Tech Session 4C (SMC-082) TRACK: Design Assessment of Wave-Induced Loads on a Ship: A RANS- Based Method Speakers: Frederico Franciosa & Stefano Brizzolara Moderator: TBD Maritime accidents, though rare, can cause severe damage, underscoring the need for accurate wave-load prediction tools.
+This study uses a RANS-based approach to estimate ship motions and loads in regular waves, covering wavelengths from 0.31 Lpp to 1.86 Lpp.
+Response Amplitude Operators are computed and compared with experimental data from the TUB towing tank.
+A sensitivity analysis is conducted to assess the influence of grid resolution, domain size, and time-step selection on simulation reliability, supporting the method's effectiveness for seakeeping and wave-load prediction.
+PDF Center TECHNICAL SESSION 5 3:30 PM - 4:20 PM (50 Minutes) Tech Session 5A(SMC-021)TRACK: DesignCase Study: Vessel Designs With Reduced UnderwaterNoiseSpeaker: Jesse SpenceModerator: Rick AshcroftRegulatory bodies and class associations recommend risk analysismethodologies with minimal guidance.
+This assessment clarifies whichrecommended methodologies suit which circumstances and the shortfalls ofeach through literary review.
+Methodologies were checked for suitability basedon stage in system lifecycle, feasibility of use, current industry applications, andbreadth of review.
+Mapping methodologies to specific applications directs theend user on a focused path, which was tested against historical maritimecasualties.
+The improved user interface promotes a proactive approach to riskanalysis, which helps prevent major casualties from occurring, better protectingour seafarers.
+Because people are integral to any maritime system lifecycle,research found inclusion of human risk factors was critical for whole system riskanalysis methodologies utilized in other industries.
+The environment where therisk analysis technique was executed throttled the allowable level of complexity.Several circumstances, such as shipboard ad-hoc assessments, requiresatisficing to fit within the situation's natural boundaries like time and availablecomputing power.
+Alternatively, design phases and long-term planning canengage more robust risk analysis methodologies.
 MAIN BC Tech Session 5B (SMC-041) TRACK: Production Land Based Test Site for Testing Electronic Systems Speakers: Luke Staff & Matt Gillmore Moderator: TBD Electronic System Integration (ESI) in government build contracts faces the dual challenge of incorporating the latest technology while confirming design details early in the process with minimal changes.
 For shipyards, the primary focus is on reducing the risk of design changes or rework during production.
 Confirming installation details during the design phase for first-of-class vessels provides early risk reduction by allowing hands-on verification of foundation requirements, cable terminations, and electronic interface details.
 An ESI team was established MAIN FGH